What Is a DBA?

 There are many reasons for a business owner to file a DBA.
 Presenting your business under a name that isn’t its proper legal name can technically be considered fraud.
 Let’s say your business’s legal name is “Steven Clark.”
 If you were to put up a sign in front of your business that says “Steven’s Pasta,” you would technically be committing fraud.

 You may need a DBA to open a business checking account or register an official business phone listing.
-Certain clients you intend to work with might also require a DBA before signing a contract.
+Specific clients you intend to work with might also require a DBA before signing a contract.
 A business lender you are looking to borrow from might have a similar requirement for approving small business loans.

 In most cases, a business owner files a DBA primarily because it makes sense for his or her type of business.
 We’ll explain this further in the next section:

 Which Types of Businesses Need a DBA?

 1. Sole Proprietorship or General Partnership

 Without a DBA, sole proprietors are legally required to use their personal name as the name of their business.
 The same concept applies to general partnerships and the names of all partners involved.

-Sole proprietors and general partnerships must also file a DBA in order to open a business checking account.
+Sole proprietors and general partnerships must also file a DBA to open a business checking account.
 Such businesses are not legally required to register with the state.
-Doing this gives you a federal tax ID number (EIN), which is required for opening a business checking account.
+Doing this gives you a federal tax ID number (EIN), which is necessary for opening a business checking account.
 When you file a DBA, you get an EIN.

 This last reason applies to sole proprietors only: You must file a DBA if your business name implies more than one owner.
 An example is a sole proprietor that wishes to be known as “Pearson and Sons.”

 2. You Want to Operate Under a Name That isn’t on Incorporation Documents

 Corporations (S-corps and C-corps) and limited liability companies (LLCs) are not legally required to file a DBA.
 They have the option to do so, however, if they want to do business under a new name.